Open Now

-Over time, many food scraps, oil, and debris can sneak their way down your kitchen sink drain.
-These can build up down there into massive blockages.
+Over time, bits of food, oil, and other debris can find their way down your kitchen sink, eventually causing serious blockages.

 Grease-clogged pipes are caused by grease, oil, and fat, typical by-products of foods or cooking processes like meats, food scraps, dairy products, butter, coffee grounds, rice, eggshells, fat-based soaps, and detergents.
 Anything else that comes from food or is used for cooking can cause clogging.